mgreenberry/MS4-sweetsntreats/README.md

 - Other students and tutors via Slack and Tutor Support from Code Institute.

 #### HTML
-HTML pages adapted from the Boutique Ado from Code Institute with additonal coding by myself. index.html login/register.html profile.html products.html product-detail.html shopping-basket.html checkout.html
+HTML pages adapted from the Boutique Ado from Code Institute with additonal coding by myself (user).
-add-product.html
-edit-product.html
+* index.html - adapted from boutique ado
+* login/register.html - adapted from boutique ado
+* profile.html - adapted from boutique ado
+* products.html - mainly user created, adapted from boutique ado
+* product-detail.html - mainly user created, adapted from boutique ado
+* shopping-basket.html - adapted from boutique ado
+* checkout.html - adapted from boutique ado
+* add-product.html - adapted from boutique ado
+* edit-product.html - adapted from boutique ado
-add-review - no html page
+* delete-product - no html page - adapted from boutique ado
-edit-review.html
-delete-product - no html page
+* add-review - no html page - created by user
+* edit-review.html - created by user
-delete-review - no html apge
+* delete-review - no html apge - created by user
-add-favourite - no html page
+* add-favourite - no html page - created by user
-delete-favourite - no html page
+* delete-favourite - no html page - created user

 #### CSS
-CSS code was written by the creator Michael Greenberry unless stated
+CSS code was written by the creator Michael Greenberry unless stated within the css file

 #### JavaScript/JQuery
-JQuery code was taken from Materalize or Boutique Ado project apart unless stated
+JQuery code was taken from bootstrap or Boutique Ado project apart unless stated

 #### Python
-Python, Flask and Jinga code adapted from the Boutique Ado project with extra code written by Michael Greenberry See TESTING.md for other code adopted and/or provided as options by tutor suppor
+Python, Flask and Jinga code adapted from the Boutique Ado project with extra code written by Michael Greenberry See TESTING.md and Bugs document for other code adopted and/or provided as options by tutor support.

 ## Credits
 Coding is credited where necessary within code.
-Most of the python code was amended from the task mini project from Code Institute with additional help from tutors and mentor.
+Most of the python code was amended from the Boutique Ado project from Code Institute with additional help from tutors and fellow students.

 [Back to content](#table-of-contents)